ikondrasovas/ikondrasovas.github.io/_drafts/2016-06-30-Obfuscating Const Strings.md

 ---
 layout: post
-title: Obfuscating Const Strings
+title: Obfuscating
 published: true
 ---

-How we can hide a const string containing sensitive data?
+Most of business applications contain sensitive data How we can hide a const string containing sensitive data?

 #Introduction